foxhatleo/array-sort/README.md

 # ArraySort

-ArraySort adds methods in the Ruby Array class that provides sorting methods using different sorting algorithms.
+ArraySort adds methods in the Ruby Array class that provides sorting methods using popular sorting algorithms.

 Currently, the following sorting algorithms are implemented:
  * Bubble sort _(stable)_